-Sunday, September 01, 2024
+Sunday, December 01, 2024

 Biography.
 Reviews.
-Forthcoming God's Hacker.
+Forthcoming The Lord's Hacker.

 Biography

-Author of Down in the River, Horses All Over Hell, and the forthcoming God's Hacker, Ryan is a graduate of the Iowa Writers' Workshop.
+Author of Down in the River, Horses All Over Hell, and the forthcoming The Lord's Hacker, Ryan is a graduate of the Iowa Writers' Workshop.
 He serves as fiction mentor for PEN America's Justice Writing Program.
 He has taught at Oregon State University, Boise State, and Ramapo College.
 Ryan was a Tennessee Williams Scholar at Sewanee Writers Conference, and a fiction reader at Tin House.
 His story collection, Horses All Over Hell, was a finalist for the Bakeless and the Hudson prizes.
 Ryan's books are discussed in Poets & Writers, Kirkus Review, Fiction Writers Review, Paste Magazine, Rain Taxi Review of Books, Canada's Miramichi Reader, and elsewhere.
 His stories appear in Antioch Review, Alaska Quarterly, Crab Orchard, Image, Other Voices, and Quick Fiction.

 Ryan doesn't write "religious fiction," as his Google panel states.
-A former publisher controls all presentations of his work on Google.

 Inquiries about Ryan's books should be sent to: colorwheel22(at)icloud.com.